ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.7.3 =
+* Fixed issues with user-submission form

 = 6.7.2 =
 * Added new option to allow categories to be used to refine search results when displayed
 * Fixed issues with user-submission form